ryan-hdez/BST260_Final_RHC/bst260_final.md

 to 100, were trained using the training set and applied to the test set.
 The outcome of each model was “Class”, and the predictors were “Year”, “Season”, “Region”, “Status”, and “TOD”.
-The accuracy of each model was computed and stored, and the k-value with the highest accuracy would be selected for the final model.
+The accuracy of each model was computed and stored, and the k-value with the highest accuracy in the test set would be selected for the final model.
 In this case, the best k-value was 19, which resulted in an accuracy of 0.63.

 ![](bst260_final_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

     ##  Accuracy
     ## 0.6329897

+It’s worth noting that this approach breaks the “golden rule of machine learning”: allowing the test data to influence the model.
+I shouldn’t expect this accuracy value to translate into other, real-world data
+\[5\].

 In this context, accuracy can be interpreted as the proportion of bigfoot sightings that were correctly categorized in the test set \[5\].